The Heritage Crafts Association Spring Conference, A Place for Craft

 Peter Esslemont Prize for Calligraphy and Illumination 2015

 The prize is awarded in the form of a certificate, a cheque for £500, and an opportunity to exhibit examples of the winner’s work at a livery event in the City of London.
 The works may also be featured on the Scriveners Company website.

 Entries should be received in the Clerk’s office (address below) by Friday 9 October 2015.
-The decision of the judges will be final.
-There are no age restrictions, but it is anticipated that the winner is more likely to be someone closer to the start of their career than a well-established practitioner, although the latter is by no means ruled out.
 The only requirement is that entrants should live and/or work in the UK.